A Framework for Real-time Safeguarding the Text Generation of Large Language Model: Introduction

-In summary, this paper makes the following contributions: \begin{itemize} \item We propose a novel framework to safeguard the text generation of LLMs in real-time, in which we introduce a similarity-based validation approach and a novel strategy to select the timing for validation to address the limitations of previous SOTA approaches. \item We conducted extensive experiments and show that our framework significantly outperforms all SOTA baselines in two tasks, detoxification and copyright safeguarding. \item We make our dataset and source code public to facilitate future research\footnote{https://anonymous.4open.science/r/realsafeguard-DFD8}. \end{itemize}
+In summary, this paper makes the following contributions: \begin{itemize} \item We propose a novel framework to safeguard the text generation of LLMs in real-time, in which we introduce a similarity-based validation approach and a novel strategy to select the timing for validation to address the limitations of previous SOTA approaches. \item We conducted extensive experiments and show that our framework significantly outperforms all SOTA baselines in two tasks, detoxification and copyright safeguarding. \item We make our dataset and source code public to facilitate future research\footnote{\url{https://anonymous.4open.science/r/realsafeguard-DFD8}}. \end{itemize}